MatheusWoeffel/dr-detection-deploy/README.md

 After uploading some new model artifact (in this case, tensorflow SavedModel) to S3, or uploading a new image version to ECR, a new endpoint must be created to reflect new changes.
 To do this, new endpoints can be created in main.tf, followed by ```terraform apply```.

-## How can i upload a new Docker image to ECR?
+## How can I upload a new Docker image to ECR?
 To do this, the ./build-and-push.sh script can be used.
 It builds a image, gains authorization to upload to the private ECR described with terraform and then uploads the recently built image.